Adaptive sampling strategies for risk-averse stochastic optimization with constraints: Conclusion

 \section{Conclusion}

-This paper deals with stochastic optimization algorithms with dynamic samples sizes.
+This paper deals with stochastic optimization algorithms with dynamic sample sizes.
 We focus on a large class of stochastic programs with deterministic constraints.
-In doing so, we pose sufficient conditions on the sample sizes which guarantee that a class of adaptive sampling methods converge.
-We then introduce practical tests to check these conditions and illustrate their robustness in contemporary applications, including engineering design with physical model uncertainties.
+In doing so, we pose sufficient conditions on the sample sizes which guarantee in the case of convex constrains that a class of adaptive sampling methods converge.
+We then introduce practical tests to check these conditions and demonstrate their efficiency in a set of numerical examples.
 Our methods not only apply to risk-neutral optimization problems; that is, when the objective function is the expected value of some stochastic quantity.
 Indeed, using the conditional value-at-risk (CVaR) as a working example, we show how a large family of risk-averse problems can be treated with the strategies developed here.
+Lastly, we propose an extension for more general non-convex \revisedBW{constraints} and illustrate its robustness in a contemporary application in engineering design with loading and model uncertainties.